QMCPACK/qmcpack/.github/pull_request_template.md

 Please review the [developer documentation](https://github.com/QMCPACK/qmcpack/wiki/Development-workflow) on the wiki of this project that contains help and requirements.

 Please also follow the [GitHub Pull Request guidance](https://qmcpack.readthedocs.io/en/develop/developing.html#github-pull-request-guidance).
-As much as possible, try to avoid the ["Don't"s](https://qmcpack.readthedocs.io/en/develop/developing.html#don-t) for maintaining a good collective development velocity.
+As much as possible, try to avoid the ["Don't"s](https://qmcpack.readthedocs.io/en/develop/developing.html#don-t) to help maintain a high development velocity.

 ## Proposed changes